metablaster/WindowsFirewallRuleset/README.md

 ### Warning

-- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network traffic or run `Scripts\Reset-Firewall.ps1`, to reset GPO firewall to system defaults and remove all rules.
+- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network\
+traffic or run `Scripts\Reset-Firewall.ps1 -Remoting`, to reset GPO firewall to system defaults, remove all rules and restore WinRM to system defaults.
 - Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.
 - Your existing rules will not be deleted unless you have rules in GPO with exact same group names